 It’s made with Saba bananas aka Cardaba bananas grown in the Philippines.
 No bigger than your index finger, they’re smaller in size compared to your regular bananas but are much wider and firmer which makes them a great to cook with as they don’t end up all mushy.
-Think Turon (Pinoy version of banana fritter) and the colourful summer quencher Halo Halo.
 I was able to find a bag of saba bananas at my local Filipino grocery store – just look in the freezer.
-They covered in sugar, deep fried or in my recipe, they are shallow fried until the dope sugar coating caramelizes, removed to form a crisp shell, stabbed then run through a skewer so it can be eaten with ease.
+They’re usually covered in sugar, deep fried or as in my recipe, they’re shallow fried until the dope sugar coating caramelizes, removed to form a crisp shell, stabbed and then run through a skewer so it can be eaten with ease.
 WIN!
 Who wants sticky fingers?!
-I like my coating to be quite thin so it makes it easier gallop them down whilst they’re piping hot hot hot!
+I like my coating to be quite thin so it makes it easier to gallop them down whilst they’re piping hot hot hot!
 Cold Banana Que – Like dayem, not in this mouth.

 Of course, being one to often deviate from the traditional recipe, I’ve remixed it a little by 1) using raw sugar instead of brown sugar 2) rolling them in sugar prior frying resulting in a more crunchy and even coating plus it works well when 3) shallow frying.
 So much easier and less disastrous than deep frying.

 I decided to call them Banana Que Pops because admittedly, I ran out of BBQ skewers and only had these leftover fancy canape skewers to use which made them look like lil’ pops.
 I was actually going to add hundreds and thousands too….so whaaat!

 4 saba bananas (I made 4 but it didn’t plate well for the pic lol)

 4 canape skewers or regular skewers cut in half